 Several years ago, the Portland Cement Association (PCA) conducted an in-depth study of concrete consolidation and ICFs.
 They tested flat panels with 4- and 6-inch cores, as well as a screen grid and waffle grid ICFs.
 Panels with corners and lintels were also tested.
 (See chart below).
 Panels were filled with low- (3”), medium- (6”) and high-slump (8”-10”) concrete and vibrated with wood blocks, saws, sanders, and internal vibrators.
 They also filled test panels with a self-consolidating concrete (SCC).

 The conclusion?
 Low slump walls had poor consolidation, regardless of the technique used.
 “External mechanical vibration using a hammer, reciprocating saw, or orbital sander did not significantly improve the consolidation of concrete in ICF walls…” the report states.
 Operators could, however, detect large voids beneath the foam by listening to slight changes in the sound.

-The entire report, titled Concrete Consolidation and the Potential for Voids in ICF Walls, is available for download here.
+The entire report, titled Concrete Consolidation and the Potential for Voids in ICF Walls, is available at our website:

 “The primary advantage of internal vibration is that it’s more consistent,” says Jeff Carcanagues, sales manager at Dreyer Vibrator.

 It’s also cheaper.
 Fred Oswald, president of Oztec Industries, says self-consolidating concrete can be about twice as expensive as regular mixes.
 “And the forms have to be almost watertight to hold the mix,” he adds.

 Oswald and Carcanagues agree that getting good consolidation is a combination of the right equipment and an experienced operator.